Azure/OpenShift/docs/vnet-peering.md

 ```

 Append the `--vnet-peer-id $VNET_ID` flag to the `az openshift create` command
-to peer the Managed OpenShift on Azure cluster's vnet to `$VNET_ID`.
+to peer the Managed OpenShift on Azure cluster's VNET to `$VNET_ID`.